Learn more about common injection moulding defects and how to redesign your parts to avoid them.

 Aesthetically, jetting appears as a squiggly line on the surface of the injected mould.
 The line will usually start from the initial gate of injection.
 This visible flow pattern can also cause substantial weaknesses.

 One of the main causes of jetting is excessive injection pressure.
 When the molten resin is injected through a small nozzle at extremely high pressure, the liquid will enter rapidly through the gate rather than filling the cavity gradually and evenly.
-Jetting can also occur when the melt temperature is too low, as the viscosity of the molten plastic becomes too high and this increases the resistance through the nozzle.
+Jetting can also occur when the melt temperature is too low, as the viscosity of the molten plastic becomes too high, increasing the resistance through the nozzle.

-This initial jet of plastic cools against the mould walls, solidifying as the remaining resin pushes into the mould.
+This initial plastic jet cools against the mould walls, solidifying as the remaining resin pushes into the mould.
 This action leaves impressions on the surface of the finished part.

 How to prevent jetting